Jim Pappin: Chicago Black Hawks (1968–1975)

 Pappin made a strong start with the Black Hawks, scoring six goals in his first three games and accumulating 19 goals by Christmas.
 He also recorded his first hat-trick in the NHL, achieving this on October 16, 1968, against the Minnesota North Stars.
 During his first season with the franchise, he finished fourth in the NHL in game-winning goals (7) and fifth in shooting percentage (17.7).
-He scored ten goals during the 1971 playoffs, helping the team advance to the Stanley Cup Finals which they lost to the Montreal Canadiens in seven games.
+He scored ten goals during the 1971 playoffs, helping the team advance to the Stanley Cup Final which they lost to the Montreal Canadiens in seven games.
 Pappin later set a franchise record by scoring two goals within six seconds against the Philadelphia Flyers on February 16, 1972.

 In the 1972–73 season – arguably Pappin's best season as a professional – he recorded career-highs in goals (41), assists (51), and points (92).
 He finished third in the league in shooting percentage (22.5), sixth in goals, seventh in goals per game (0.54), eighth in points per game (1.21), and tenth in points.
 He was also named to his third All-Star Game that year.
-The Black Hawks reached the 1973 Stanley Cup Finals on the back of Pappin's eight goals and seven assists during the playoffs, but lost to the Canadiens again.
+The Black Hawks reached the 1973 Stanley Cup Final on the back of Pappin's eight goals and seven assists during the playoffs, but lost to the Canadiens again.
 Pappin proceeded to lead the NHL in games played with 78 the following season, and was again selected to the All-Star Game that year.
 He played in his fifth and final All-Star Game in 1975 and posted the second-best shooting percentage (23.1) in the league that year after Peter McNab.